Home » Zoo » San Antonio Zoo tickets

 The Gibbon Forest, with its ropes and vines, helps to create a naturalistic environment for the gibbons to climb and play around.

-At the Africa Plains, visitors can see Rhinos, Storks, and other hoofstock roam around.
+Visitors can see Rhinos, Storks, and other hoofstock roaming the Africa Plains.

 At Africa Live, guests are amazed by the underwater views of Hippos and Nile Crocodiles.

-You can walk around and explore the rest of the habitat to see animals such as Okapi, African Wild Dogs, Dwarf Mongoose, Colobus Monkeys, Nile Crocodile, and many varieties of fish.
+You can walk around and explore the rest of the habitat to see animals such as Okapi, African Wild Dogs, Dwarf Mongoose, Colobus Monkeys, Nile Crocodiles, and a wide variety of fish.

-The Friedrich Aquarium is an old exhibit (inaugurated in 1948) and is home to fresh water and saltwater creatures.
+The Friedrich Aquarium is an old exhibit (inaugurated in 1948) home to freshwater and saltwater creatures.

-At the Hixon Bird House, one encounters birds from all parts of the world, including the deserts of the American southwest, coastal beaches, the South American rain forest, the jungles of Asia, and the African bush.
+At the Hixon Bird House, one encounters birds from all over the world, including the deserts of the American southwest, coastal beaches, the South American rain forest, the jungles of Asia, and the African bush.

-The Reptile House has some of the most exciting animals on the planet, such as snakes, turtles, lizards, etc.
+The Reptile House has some of the most exciting animals, such as snakes, turtles, lizards, etc.

 Feeding Aldabra Giant Tortoise